soupi/learn-haskell-blog-generator/src/01-about.md

 # About this book

-> Note: This is still in alpha stage.
+> Note: This book is still fairly new.
 If you find errors, [please let me know](https://github.com/soupi/learn-haskell-blog-generator/issues).

 <!--
 <div style="text-align: center">